Good harvest starts with the soil. However, farmers often ignore the significance of good soil preparation on the overall performance of the crop.

-The history of your farm and how the soil has been used is important in making decisions on how to improve the soil.
-Understand the history of your farm, identify the type of plants that have been grown, type of fertiliser or manure that has been applied, and which crops performed well or those that performed poorly.
+The history of your farm and how the soil has been used are important in deciding how to improve the soil.
+Understand the history of your farm, identify the type of plants that have been grown, the type of fertiliser or manure that has been applied, and which crops performed well or that performed poorly.
 These indicators will help reveal the potential limitations of your soil.

 Understand soil type